Applications for Semester 1 2023 scholarships are now open.

-Applicants will be advised the outcome of their application by close of business Friday, 25 February 2022.
+Applicants will be advised the outcome of their application by close of business on Tuesday 28 February 2023.

 Alliance Automation is a leading Australian industrial automation and electrical engineering company.
 Alliance Automation offers customers a portfolio of engineering services in automation, business intelligence, technical consultancy, electrical engineering and support in the Mining, Oil and Gas, Water and Wastewater, Manufacturing, Defence, and Infrastructure market sectors.

-This scholarship will be paid in instalments of $2,500 per semester after confirmation of enrolment at census for up to 4 semesters.
+This scholarship will be paid in instalments of $2,500 per semester after confirmation of enrolment at Census Date, for up to 4 semesters.